 USAA has affordable rates and a high number of discount options.
 Like Geico, it has an A++ financial strength rating from AM Best and a long history of meeting customer claim obligations.
-USAA is the only provider that we’ve rated a perfect 5.0 stars.
+We rate USAA 4.8 out of 5.0, which is higher than any other provider.
 The one drawback is that it is not available to all customers.
-Only military members and their families can qualify for a policy.
+Only military members and their families qualify for a policy.

 USAA has some of the cheapest car insurance rates of any insurer and many discount opportunities for drivers who sign up for automatic payments, take a defensive driving course, receive good grades in school, and more.

 Learn more by reading our full USAA auto insurance review.